 Working XML/XBRL File

-XML document is used in two senses: (i) to refer to a specific XML document; (ii) to refer to any XML data source.
+XML document is used in two senses: (i) to refer to a specific XML document; (ii) to refer to any XML data source, including DB sources (from which XML data documents are generated for use with an SPS).
 Which sense is intended should be clear from the context.